+- MOWS (Maketu Ongatoro Wetland Society)

+cleared the gorse and pampus along the stop

+bank, through an Environmental Programme with

+BOPRC.
+This is now regularly mowed by the

+adjacent landowner.

-- We have cleared the stopbank of pampus and gorse and this is now regularly mowed by the adjacent landowner. - The aim here is to construct a pumice track along the top of the stop bank, running down alongside Pukehina canal, across an existing culvert (taking out need for bridge #2) and back along to Cutwater Road. - Quote for pumice pathway is coming.
+- The aim here is to construct a pumice track along the top of the stop bank, running to the Pukehina canal.

+- Future vision here is to then alongside the canal, across an existing culvert (taking out need for bridge #2) and back along to Cutwater Road.

+Section 5:

-Section 5: The Kohanga - wetland area at end of Cutwater Road the Pukehina turnoff on State Highway 2 (yellow dotted line).
+The Kohanga - wetland area at end of Cutwater Road

-- The current cycleway ends at Cutwater Road. - This area was developed in 2021/22 and is now planted and growing into an incredible ecological area. - One vision was to create a pathway back along the Pongakawa Awa and come out at
+- The current cycleway ends at Cutwater Road. - This area was developed in 2021/22 by Waikokopu Inc and is now planted and growing into an incredible ecological area. - One vision was to create a pathway back along the Pongakawa Awa and come out at - the Pukehina turnoff on State Highway 2 (yellow dotted line).